Explore

 The Kenyan currency is the Kenyan shilling.
 It is good to take some Kenyan shilling and some US dollars.
 The Kenyan shilling is good for markets, side-of-the-road purchases like drinks, snacks, crafts and markets and US dollars are better for activity providers, game park shops or activities.

-What is the temperature in January/February?
+What is the temperature in February?

-January, February and July - October are the best times to visit Kenya because they are the dry season.
+February and July - October are the best times to visit Kenya because they are the dry season.
 The average temperature is between 24 - 30 degrees whether you are inland or by the coast - it gets hotter by the beach but you get a sea breeze.

 Do I need to bring my yoga mat?